1211103147/AlienVSZombies/PART2.md

 1. Problem  : Alien movement error where after the initial move, the next move start from the starting position again.
    Solution : I spent 1 hour or more just to realise I forgot to put an ampersand(&) at the alien parameter at the function oneTurn().
 2. Problem  : We overcame segmentation fault frequently.
-   Solution : We tried to overlook again into the vector dimentions
+   Solution : We tried to overlook again into the vector dimensions.
+3. Problem  : We encountered a lot of problems regarding the zombie behaviour such as their hitpoints, cannot disappear when hp become 0 and many more.
+   Solution : No solution, we end our project here.